Minnie Miñoso

 Miñoso was an American League (AL) All-Star for seven seasons and a Gold Glove winner for three seasons when he was in his 30s.
 He batted over .300 for eight seasons.
 He was the AL leader in triples and stolen bases three times each and in hits, doubles, and total bases once each.
 Willie Mays (179 steals) and Miñoso (167 steals) have been widely credited with leading the resurgence of speed as an offensive weapon in the 1950s.
 Miñoso was particularly adept at reaching base, leading the AL in times hit by pitch a record ten times, and holding the league mark for career times hit by pitch from 1959 to 1985.
 Miñoso, as a defensive standout, led the AL left fielders in assists six times and in putouts and double plays four times each.
 Miñoso was one of the most popular and dynamic players in White Sox franchise history.
 He helped the "Go-Go" White Sox become one of the premier teams of the 1950s and 1960s.
 A rare power threat on a team known for speed and defense, Miñoso also held the White Sox record for career home runs from 1956 to 1974.

 Miñoso left the major leagues following the 1964 season, but went on playing and managing in Mexico through 1973.
 He rejoined the White Sox as a coach, and made brief but highly publicized player appearances in 1976 and 1980.
 He became the third player to get a hit after the age of 50 and the second player to appear in the major leagues in five different decades (Nick Altrock is the other).
 Miñoso's White Sox uniform number 9 was retired in 1983, and a statue of him was unveiled at U.S. Cellular Field in 2004.
 Miñoso was elected to the Cuban Baseball Hall of Fame in Exile in 1983, and to the Mexican Professional Baseball Hall of Fame in 1996.
+In August 2023, the former George B. McClellan Elementary School, in the Bridgeport neighborhood in Chicago, was renamed Minnie Miñoso Academy.

 In 2014, Miñoso appeared for the second time as a candidate on the National Baseball Hall of Fame's Golden Era Committee election ballot for possible Hall of Fame consideration in 2015.
 He and the other candidates including former White Sox teammate Billy Pierce, and two other former players from Cuba, Tony Oliva and Luis Tiant, all missed induction in 2015.
 He and Oliva were elected to the Hall of Fame in 2021.